Identifying Your Body Type and Shape

 V-shaped body types are the opposite of A-shaped, with prominently wide shoulders, a larger bust, a less-defined waist, and straight or flat-appearing hips.
 Contrary to A-shaped figures, V-shape styling requires focusing on the lower half, specifically by softening the shoulder lines and adding to the hips.
 Your best options for this include narrow necklines (to detract from the shoulders) or halter tops (to recreate a slimmer shoulder line), and avoiding cropped tops which add to the top-heavy imbalance.

-- Bright trousers, such as this red wool pair, will help emphasize your hips/legs.
-The same goes for jeans, which will look best baggy, flared, or wide--try these pink jeans from the 70s.
+- Bright trousers, such as this red wool pair will help emphasize your hips/legs.
+The same goes for jeans which looks best baggy, flared, or wide - try these pink jeans from the 70s.

 - Flared skirts achieve texture and dimension, like this tiered skirt with waistline detailing or this midi skirt with a yoke to accentuate the hip lines.